 Illingworth DR, et al. Comparative effects of lovastatin and niacin in primary hypercholesterolemia.
 A prospective trial.
 Arch Intern Med.
 1994;154:1586-1595.

 Seminars in Thrombosis and Hemostasis.
 2000;26(3):341-8.

-This blog was originally posted in 2012 and has been updated.
+This blog was originally posted in 2012 and is regularly updated.